Get the Job: How to Answer 14 Common Sales Interview Questions

 14. Say you have saved enough wealth to stop working tomorrow – what would you do?

-This common sales interview question is more to gauge your motivations in life.
-While sure, everyone needs to make money as a means to an end; interviewers also want to see what gets you up in the morning.
-Describe what you’re passionate about to answer this question.
+This common sales interview question is more about gauging your motivations in life.
+While sure everyone needs to make money as a means to an end, interviewers also want to see what gets you up in the morning.
+Describe what you’re passionate about in answering this question.

 Also read: